SINQ: Sinkhorn-Normalized Quantization for Calibration-Free Low-Precision LLM Weights: Experiments

 \subsection{Uncalibrated Uniform Quantization}

-In Tab.~\ref{tab:qwen-ptq}, our method outperforms the baselines in every uncalibrated case in terms of C4 (\cite{c4}) and WikiText2 perplexity, sometimes reducing the residual difference to the 16-bit baseline by more than half.
+In Tab.~\ref{tab:qwen-ptq}, our method outperforms the baselines in every uncalibrated case in terms of C4 \cite{c4} and WikiText2 perplexity, sometimes reducing the residual difference to the 16-bit baseline by more than half.
 Similarly, our method performs best in terms of the average number of flips (see Tab.~\ref{tab:qwen-flips}).
 Fig.~\ref{fig:pareto_res} shows the memory-perplexity Pareto plot for different quantization methods across a wide range of Qwen3 models.
 Because the Qwen3 models are available in many different sizes, our method can dominate the bfloat16 baselines across a large range of available memory, from ca. 1.5 GB to 65 GB.
-Some additional perplexity results, including on Llama models (Sec.~\ref{sec:llama}), DeepSeek-V3 (Sec.~\ref{sec:app:dsv3}), and Mixture-of-Experts (MoE, \cite{MoE}) models (Sec.~\ref{sec:app:moe}).
+Additional perplexity results on Llama (Sec.~\ref{sec:llama}), DeepSeek-V3 (Sec.~\ref{sec:app:dsv3}), Phi (Sec.~\ref{sec:phi}) and other Mixture-of-Experts (MoE, \cite{MoE}) models (Sec.~\ref{sec:app:moe}) can be found in the Appendix.